Every New Student Needs To Come In For An Interview Before Formal Enrollment Commences!

 No Call/No Show Exits:

 -Ghosting.
 No one likes to be ghosted, and we don't, either.
 We imagine this feeling is mutual.
 This is a bummer, and we wish it didn't happen.
 We require 30 days' notice if you decide that this isn't for you.
 That gives us the chance to arrange for a new student to take the slot, in the event that you're leaving.
 It also helps us determine how many teachers we need in the classroom.
 We understand that everyone eventually moves on, but that's something that we need to know.
 In the event of a NCNS exit, we will permanently dismiss you.
-That's it, that's all, basta finito.
-Like, forever.
+You will be ineligible to sign up at the center within five year's time.
 We don't want to have to do that, so, all we ask is for common courtesy.
 We understand that life happens, and that sometimes, being able to commit to learning a new skill isn't happening at that time.
 Just let us know.
-Ghosting sucks, and no one likes it.

 SNAP/WIC/Reduced or Free Lunch/Medicaid/Chips/Family Discounts:

-- We do offer financial aid programs, however, these are only available with a semester contract.
+- We do offer financial aid programs, however, these are only available with a six month (two term) contract.
+We require that you have a card on file with us if you're signing up under one of these programs.
 Also, we must see paperwork that shows that you are on one or more of these programs.
 There are no exceptions.
-We want all students to have the opportunity to learn, however, missing more than half of the classes scheduled in a semester isn't conducive to actually learning.
-It also keeps us from scheduling other students in a particular time slot, particularly if you have a sweet spot on the schedule.
+We want all students to have the opportunity to learn.
 The contract keeps everything running smoothly, and yes, makeups are still available with 24+ hours' notice that you'll be out.
-At the end of the semester (30 days before the end of your contract), you'll be given the option to re-sign at your current rate.
+At the end of the two terms (30 days before the end of your contract), you'll be given the option to re-sign at your current rate.
 We aren't an apartment complex, therefore, we won't hit you with extra fees every time you re-sign.
-However, due to demand, particularly during the school year, we do require a contract if you're signing up under a reduced rate program*.
+However, due to demand, particularly during the school year, we do require a contract if you're signing up under a reduced rate program***.

 Damages In The Classroom: